NY Jets' 27-10 Win Over Packers Lands Johnny More Ice Cream

-NY Jets’ 27-10 win over Packers lands Johnny more ice cream originally appeared on NBC Sports Chicago
+NY Jets’ 27-10 win over Packers lands Johnny more ice cream originally appeared on NBC Sports Boston

 Kid reporter Johnny has something bigger than betting odds to look forward to when the Jets take the field every week: a cup of vanilla ice cream with rainbow sprinkles.